Highest paid NFL players 2025

 • Derek Stingley Jr career earnings: $29.93M

-Derek Stingley Jr. is the highest paid cornerback in the NFL right now.
+Derek Stingley Jr. became the first cornerback in NFL history to sign a contract with a $30 million average annual value.
 Selected by the Houston Texans with the third overall pick in the 2022 NFL Draft, Stingley Jr. became the first cornerback to make $30 million per season.
 Interestingly, Stingley was part of the 2019 LSU Tigers team that featured four of the highest paid NFL players – Stingley Jr., Joe Burrow, Ja’Marr Chase and Justin Jefferson – with the star players signed to $666 million in total contracts.
 Moving forward, Stingley’s average annual salary ($30 million) will be more than he made in his first three NFL seasons.
-While $89 million of the three-year, $90 million deal was guaranteed, that includes his fully-guaranteed fifth-year team option for 2026 which is tacked onto the contract.
+While $89 million of the three-year, $90 million deal was guaranteed, that includes his fully guaranteed fifth-year team option for 2026.

 Highest paid NFL players 2025, highest paid defensive players in NFL